SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

     returnCode = solClient_context_create ( SOLCLIENT_CONTEXT_PROPS_DEFAULT_WITH_CREATE_THREAD,
       &context_p, &contextFuncInfo, sizeof ( contextFuncInfo ) )

-Negative
+> aside negative
-: I have omitted checking the return code from the C function calls for clarity.
+> I have omitted checking the return code from the C function calls for clarity.
 Please don't.
 If you get something other than SOLCLIENT_OK, you need to do something.

 The context thread will run reading from the socket.
 The _callbacks_ (see below) are executed in the context thread, so please return from them as quick as possible - for instance by putting data in a structure to be processed in the application thread.